 Through surveys, employee feedback and the intelligent analysis of sentiment and attitude, the CybSafe platform measures culture in both qualitative and quantitative terms.

 When measurements are taken is also particularly important.

 To measure the effectiveness of security awareness training, measurements should ideally be taken at day zero – before security campaigns begin.
 Then, as campaigns unfold, measurements need to be recorded at regular intervals – ideally monthly, or even more frequently.

-While this might be problematic when attempting to measure the impact of security awareness training manually, intelligent platforms like CybSafe naturally log awareness, behaviour and culture metrics automatically, allowing CISOs to conduct analyses as necessary.
+While this might be problematic when attempting to measure the impact of security awareness training manually, intelligent platforms like CybSafe naturally log awareness, behavior and culture metrics automatically, allowing CISOs to conduct analyses as necessary.